Q: How Much does it cost to be a member?

 Q: How do I join?

 there is no formal process for coming along to a ride just follow us on Facebook or Twitter, but please do contact us to let us know you are coming, and we will expect you for the meeting time (usually we meet for a time, then have a 15 minutes wait (for example 0900 for a 0915 set off)).
+To join and become a full time member that’s easy click the below button!

 Q: What is a ‘social’ cycle club?

 A: from initial research most clubs are all about the club runs and developing riders in a more speed orientated & race like manner, we still wish to help people develop but in a more relaxed social way.
-As of Winter 2014 we have a Time Trial and Race team in formation, out mainstay will still be a club where we welcome all and your post-ride feedback is always useful.
+As of Winter 2014 we have a Time Trial and Race team in formation, our mainstay will still be a club where we welcome all and your post-ride feedback is always useful.

 Q: What is your speed on a ride?